Freelancer Package Pricing Calculator

 Built for Freelancers Who Need Real Profit

 A project may seem profitable at first glance but leave you underpaid after accounting for platform fees, transaction fees, additional revisions, and hidden admin time.
-“Freelancers can use this tool to see actual profit before they send a proposal, in a practical way.
-It works well for designers, developers, and writers.
+Freelancers can use this tool to see their actual profit before sending a proposal.
+It works well for designers, developers, writers, and anyone who delivers a defined service for a fixed price.

 Why Package Pricing Needs More Than an Hourly Rate